lennyAiko/sails-hook-slack/README.md

-# Sentry SDK for Sails
+# Slack SDK for Sails

 A Sails hook for to easily setup up a connection between Sails and Slack via the slack webhook.